Buying & Leasing Property

 Thailand has served as a trade and business hub for centuries.
 It was a buffer zone between colonial powers because of its strategic location.
-As a result, it was the region’s only nation that wasn’t colonised.
+As a result, it was the region’s only nation that wasn’t colonized.
 The property market in Thailand is still able to reap the rewards from its strategic placement on the map today.
 Buying and leasing property in Thailand is sought after as never before.
-With the local property laws however, the processes aren’t as easy as you may be accustomed to.
-Allow us to guide you through the process, so your buying or leasing-process can be as hassle-free as possible.
+With the local property laws, however, the processes aren’t as easy as you may be accustomed to.
+Allow us to guide you through the process, so your buying or leasing process can be as hassle-free as possible.

 Real Estate rights for foreigners

-Under the Thailand Civil and Commercial Code foreigners in principle have the same property rights as are available to Thai nationals, however it is under the Land Code Act B.E.
-2497 (1954) prohibited for foreigners to own land in Thailand.
+Under the Thailand Civil and Commercial Code foreigners in principle have the same property rights as are available to Thai nationals, however, it is under the Land Code Act B.E.
+2497 (1954) prohibited foreigners from owning land in Thailand.
 As ownership of land is an essential element of any real estate ownership it leads to the conclusion that, besides an apartment in a licensed condominium, there is no freehold ownership of real estate (land and house) available for foreigners in Thailand.

 However, there are some legal exceptions to this.
 There are also other methods available for acquiring valid and legal rights to land and real estate in Thailand that do not amount to outright ownership: